port-labs/port-docs/docs/build-your-software-catalog/sync-data-to-catalog/aws/Installation.md

 :::info
 The above script performs the following actions:

-1. Creates the resources blueprints in your Port environment.
+1. Creates the resource blueprints in your Port environment.
-2. Deploys the AWS exporter in your AWS environment.
+2. Deploys the AWS exporter in your AWS environment;
-3. Setting up [Event Bridge Rules](https://docs.aws.amazon.com/eventbridge/latest/userguide/eb-rules.html) for triggering the exporter for resources updates.
+3. Setting up [Event Bridge Rules](https://docs.aws.amazon.com/eventbridge/latest/userguide/eb-rules.html) that trigger the exporter to update resources;
 4. Invokes the AWS exporter Lambda function for the first time to get the current resources state.
    :::